TAX & ESTATE PLANNING

 8 MIN ARTICLE

 If you’re looking for ways to strengthen your client relationships and grow your practice, tax and estate planning may help you stand apart from the competition.
-Indeed, among the more than 1,500 advisors in our Pathways to Growth: 2023 Advisor Benchmark Study, most offered traditional services like investment management or retirement planning.
+Indeed, among the more than 1,500 advisors in our Pathways to Growth: 2024 Advisor Benchmark Study, most offered traditional services like investment management or retirement planning.
 But the advisors that were growing the fastest were more likely to offer a broader range of services tied to the long-term goals of clients.
-For example, with the estate tax exemption set to fall to $5 million by 2025, the need for tax and estate planning advice may be greater than ever.
+For example, with the estate tax exemption set to fall to around $5 million at the end of 2025, the need for tax and estate planning advice may be greater than ever.

 Moreover, these specific services offer a way to connect with clients on what matters most: family, legacy and purpose.
 Successfully prioritizing these goals can help lead to greater consumer loyalty, retention and referrals.